A recount from the ascent of Aconcagua by American mountaineer Mark Guido

 In the face of death, I got a very clear insight into what is important and what is not.
 Being alive is important.
 Your goals and ambitions are important to a certain extent, but all that we consider important fades away in the face of death.
 Being alive is all that matters.

 A recount from the decsent of Mount Everest via the South Col by Nepalese Mountaineer Prakash Raj Pandey

-“On a mountain, you will be a real hero when you come back safely.”
+On the mountain, you are only a real hero when you come back safely.
 After successfully summiting Mount Everest, the journey back down turned fatal.
-Pandey and his guide bypassed Camp IV and headed straight Camp III for safety reasons.
-Due to darkness and fatigue, they could not reach Camp III and were compelled to stay at Camp IV which is located in the “Death Zone.”
+My guide and I decided to bypass Camp 4 and headed straight to Camp 3 for safety reasons.
+Due to darkness and fatigue, we could not reach Camp 3 and were compelled to stay at Camp 4 which is located in the “Death Zone.”
 This is an area above 8000 meters, where oxygen is 34% the concentration it is on the ground below.
-His guide was concerned as there was not enough supplemental oxygen, food or drinkable water.
-Looking back, Pandey remembered one should not let oneself die unless the heart stops.
-“It was the best struggle of my life.
-A man should struggle to survive unless they are finished.”
-Pandey ate ice as water and persevered.
-This incident made him more confident and hopeful in life.
-It has taught him to be calm, disciplined and motivated.
+My guide was concerned about the oxygen cylinders running empty, and the lack of food and drinkable water.
+As I sat there, a single thought crept into my mind, one should not let oneself die unless the heart stops.
+It was the best struggle of my life.
+A man should struggle to survive until they are finished.
+I forced myself to eat ice as water and persevered.
+This incident made me more confident and hopeful in life.
+It has taught me to be calm, disciplined, and motivated in uncomfortable situations.